Justin04242006/ENGL_299_Essay_Project_Repository/Research_proposal.md

 Methods and process

 I plan to draw from a variety of scholarly sources, including articles written by scientific and economic journals, university research departments, reputable news organizations, and government environmental organizations.
-I will utilize Zotero for source tracking and citation mangagement, Obsidian for note taking, and Visual Studio Code for essay outlining, drafting, and revision.
+I will utilize Zotero for source tracking and citation management, Obsidian for note taking, and Visual Studio Code for essay outlining, drafting, and revision.
 I am currently searching Loyola libararies research databases and compiling promising secondary sources into Zotero.
 I used Visual Studio Code to write this proposal.
 I do not plan on extensively using pencil and paper during the writing process.